soegaard/racket-osx-libs/README.txt

     make install

-Since we want to keep our libraries together we will use an enviroment variable BuildRacketLibs to store where we keep our build The configuration then becomes:
+Since we want to keep our libraries together we will use an enviroment variable BuildRacketLibs to store where we keep our build.
+The configuration then becomes:
     ./configure --prefix=${BuildRacketLibs}

-This will store the dylibs in ${BuildRacketLibs}/lib, the include files in ${BuildRacketLibs}/include and binaries in ${BuildRacketLibs}/bin .
+This will store the dylibs        in ${BuildRacketLibs}/lib,
+                the include files in ${BuildRacketLibs}/include
+            and the binaries      in ${BuildRacketLibs}/bin .

 After you have built a library you can check that it links to the correct libraries with otool:

     otool -L foo.dylib

-will show the paths of the libaries that foo.dylib depends on.
+The command will show the paths of the libaries that foo.dylib depends on.
 If you see any  /opt/local paths here, you have made a mistake (you have linked with a macport library).

 During the build the dylibs in ${BuildRacketLibs}/lib will contain full paths.
-If you need to distribute the libraries, they need to be changed with install_name_tool .
+If you need to distribute the libraries, they need to be changed to relative paths with install_name_tool .
-Instead of doing this manually use the sccript install-libs.rkt.
+Instead of doing this manually use the script install-libs.rkt.

 These instructions follow the approach from